-The Founders have endowed the Charity with property and an investment portfolio to be held as expendable endowment.
-In accordance with the intentions of the Founders the endowment, although technically expendable, will be retained as a long term Endowment Fund to provide a return which will be expended in achieving the objects of the Charity under the Total Return basis referred to above.
+The Founders endowed the Charity with property and an investment portfolio to be held as expendable endowment.
+In accordance with their intentions, the endowment, will be retained as a long term Endowment Fund to provide a return which will be expended in achieving the objects of the Charity under the total return basis referred to above.

 No specific reserves are held.
-Although future conditional grant commitments have been made the Trustees consider that the general resources and expected returns on its assets to be more than adequate to meet any such future commitments.
+Although future conditional grant commitments have been made, the Trustees consider that the general resources and expected returns on the assets will be more than adequate to meet any such future commitments.